yireo/yireo-slides/slides/yireo/pwa_extensions.md

     - Composer `suggests`?
 ~ Depending on `Magento_GraphQl`
-    - Or possibly other modules like `Magento_CatalogGraphQl` ~ Add simply integration tests for this
+    - Or possibly other modules like `Magento_CatalogGraphQl` ~ Add simple integration tests for this
     - PHPUnit tests with CURL to check JSON-response

 ---